joeamroo/Team7-Library-Database/README.md

 Now you handle the incoming request from the front-end in the server folder.
 So modify the switch(request.method) within server.js based on the request.
 If its a 'GET' request then you modify the switch table to include your route
 ```
+switch (request.method) {
         case 'GET':
             switch (pathname) {
                 case '/initial-catalog':
                     getInitialCatalogInfo(res);
                     break;
-       ------------------ Additional routes ---------------
+            ------------- Additional routes ---------------
             }
             break;
+        case 'POST':
+            if (pathname === '/route2') {
+            ------------- Logic ---------------
+            }
+}

 ```
 and if its a 'POST' request then you also modify this accordingly.
 Now here you will notice that I defined the route called '/initial-catalog' (which is the one I need to indicate in my front-end js) and it calls the getInitialCatalogInfo, which is a function inside of my catalog.js file (./server/routes/catalog.js).
 So if you are calling a function create a relevant js file in the routes folder and define your logic there and boom!
 Your front-end page should be getting/returning information from/to the backend.

 ## Additional
-I should warn you the way that Render handles our server folder is a bit weird since i have to manually deploy the server everytime there is a change to the repo so I am trying to change that now, but as of rn its not an automatic deployment based on modification.
+I should warn you the way that Render handles our server folder is a bit weird since i have to manually deploy the server every time there is a change to the repo so I am trying to change that now, but as of rn its not an automatic deployment based on modification.